patrickamsler/kubernetes-ckad-notes/notes.md

 ## Security Context
 Commands/processes inside the container run as root user by default.
 If a mounted file from the node is accessed inside the container, the file is access with root user rights.
 If we want to run a container with the right of a specific user or group, we can specify this in the container spec.

-Access the file with the rights of user with the id 2001
+Access the file with the rights of the user identified by id 2001
 ```yaml
 spec:
   securityContext: